bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      I learned how it simplifies working with node, and how it abstracts alot of the http methods into something cleaner and easier to read;

 - [ ] Describe Middleware?
+      middleware are functuions that can interrupt the flow of your app and make changes before a certain part of your app runs
 - [ ] Describe a Resource?
+      resources are data and files in your application (i.e images,css,javascript)

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? it can return a status code of succesful

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? on the back end we would use different router to handle different requests for our app

 ## Minimum Viable Product